Angel Falls is the most impressive waterfall we’ve ever seen.

 Visiting Angel Falls, Venezuela - the tallest waterfall in the world

 We’ve met only lovely and friendly people during our time in Venezuela.
-I was more cautious in Guatemala which was the only place where we got robbed.
+I was more cautious in Guatemala, which was the only place where we got robbed.

-Got questions about the stunning Angel Falls?
+Have you got questions about the stunning Angel Falls?
 Let us know in the comments.

 Spread the word!
 PIN this to your Pinterest board.